 However, this is purely just how much money I make.
 I know people that have made a killing using Instagram and Youtube but this is just not something I bother with.
 Perhaps that is your niche and you could be making 10x as much money as I do if you invest time into it.
 I have just focused on what I know has made and will continue to make me money.

 Blogging income for me is nice but ultimately it’s just a byproduct of doing something that I already enjoy.
 Earning money and increasing traffic is just a method of self-validation that I’m actually succeeding in doing something on my own.

 Money is not guaranteed

-Blogging is a recent industry not even 10 years old really.
-The money earned from internet blogging is very volatile.
+Blogging is an industry that’s only really come into the forefront in the last decade and therefore, the money earned from internet blogging is very volatile.
 Just because I earned $x one year does not mean I will continue to earn this.